scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 =================

 Multiline strings also come in raw and escaped forms.
 Syntax is influenced by heredocs in shells and languages like Ruby [rb:literals]_.
-The contents of a multiline string begin on the line *after* the opening delimiter, and end on the line *before* the closing delimiter.
-All line breaks are preserved as a line feed (``\n``); even if BespON data is loaded from a file using Windows line endings ``\r\n``, newlines are always normalized to ``\n``.
+The content of a multiline string begins on the line *after* the opening delimiter, and ends on the line *before* the closing delimiter.
+All line breaks are preserved as literal line feeds (``\n``); even if BespON data is loaded from a file using Windows line endings ``\r\n``, newlines are always normalized to ``\n``.
 The opening delimiter consists of a pipe ``|`` followed immediately by a sequence of single quotes ``'``, double quotes ``"``, or backticks ````` whose length is a multiple of three.
 Any longer or shorter sequence of quote/backtick characters is allowed to appear literally within the string without escaping.
-The the quote/backtick determines whether backslash-escapes are enabled, following the rules for inline strings.
+The quote/backtick determines whether backslash-escapes are enabled, following the rules for inline strings.
 The closing delimiter is the same as the opening delimiter with a slash ``/`` appended to the end.
 This enables opening and closing delimiters to be distinguished easily even in the absence of syntax highlighting, which is convenient when working with long multiline strings.